Protocols

 Behavioral rules, heat system, domain scoping, writing your own.

-Behavioral rules in .soma/protocols/ as markdown with YAML frontmatter.
-Loaded by heat: hot (≥8) = full body, warm (≥3) = breadcrumb, cold = name only.
+Behavioral rules in .soma/amps/protocols/ as markdown with YAML frontmatter.
+Loaded by heat: hot (≥8) = full body, warm (≥3) = TL;DR/description only, cold = name only.
 Heat rises on use (+1 auto-detect), decays per session if unused.
 Domain scoping via applies-to field.
-Write your own: add name, heat-default, breadcrumb, applies-to frontmatter.
+Write your own: add name, heat-default, description, applies-to frontmatter.
 Configure thresholds in settings.json.

 Protocols are behavioral rules that guide Soma’s actions.
-They live in .soma/protocols/ as markdown files with YAML frontmatter.
+They live in .soma/amps/protocols/ as markdown files with YAML frontmatter.

 Built-in Protocols